Stability of the Greedy Algorithm on the Circle: Introduction

 \begin{theorem} Suppose that the distribution of the service time $T$ is geometric, exponential, or deterministic.
 For any $\lambda<\mu$ and any $v>0$, the greedy server on the circle is stable. \end{theorem}

-\begin{remark*} In our approach it is crucial that the arrivals are Poisson in space-time.
+\begin{remark*} In our approach, it is crucial that the arrivals are Poisson in space-time.
 There is a \emph{dynamic} version of the greedy server, where \emph{new arrivals are not ignored} while the server is traveling.
 This variation might be studied by similar arguments, but the dynamic mechanism introduces some extra complications that will not be considered here.
 A proof of stability for general service times having an exponential moment follows from the same approach as presented here, requiring a little extra work due to the lack of Markov property.
 We present the proof for exponentially distributed service times with $\mu=1$.
 The cases of geometric or deterministic times only differ in notation. \end{remark*}

-The greedy server has been compared numerically with the so-called \emph{polling server}, whose strategy is to always travel clockwise regardless of the system state.
-Simulations indicate that the greedy server is more efficient when there are few customers in the system, and slightly less efficient under intense traffic, as shown in~\cite[Fig.~5]{coffman-gilbert-87}, although both systems seem to behave similarly in the latter case.
-The rigorous proof of stability for the polling server is relatively simple: it takes a fixed amount of traveling time to visit the whole circle, which gives the server a strong advantage when the workload is too heavy.

-In the proof of Theorem~\ref{thm:stability} we consider the customers environment viewed from the server, an approach that was also used in~\cite{foss-rolla-sidoravicius-11}.
+For the proof of Theorem~\ref{thm:stability}, we consider a representation for the conditional distribution of the set of waiting customers in terms of a stochastic evolution of profiles.
 In this framework, the server learns only the information that is necessary and sufficient to determine the next movement, and the positions of further waiting customers remain unknown.
-In~\cite{foss-rolla-sidoravicius-11} it was shown that the greedy server on the real line is transient, which is an important ingredient in our proof of stability.
+This approach was used in~\cite{FossRollaSidoravicius15} to show that the greedy server on the real line is transient, which is an important ingredient in our proof of stability.

-This paper is divided as follows.
-We start with a heuristic discussion in order to highlight the main ideas of the proof.
-Next we give some definitions and notation used throughout the text, and describe the process evolution.
-We then introduce the framework of the process viewed from the server.
-In the sequel we define an observable $B$ that will serve as a Lyapunov functional, along with a stopping time $\T$ so that $B_\T$ has a downwards drift, and finally prove Theorem~\ref{thm:stability}.
-The proof of downwards drift is given afterwards, by showing that the greedy server behaves most of the time like a polling server, via a coupling with a system on the infinite line.
-The latter is studied in the appendix.
+In the remainder of this introduction, we review some known results on the greedy server and related models, discuss the problem of self-interaction, describe the approach based on a stochastic evolution of profiles, present a heuristic discussion in order to highlight the main ideas of the proof, and finally give a brief outline of the paper structure.